 You will gain structured experience in the skills needed to rapidly assess and appropriately treat sick patients, and take these skills forward through your training.

-This training scheme encompasses the first 3 years of training following FP2 year and comprises of 6-month attachments in Emergency Medicine, Acute Medicine, Anaesthesia and Intensive Care Medicine it leads to a career in one of these specialities.
+This training scheme encompasses the first 3 years of training following FP2 year and comprises 6-month attachments in Emergency Medicine, Acute Medicine, Anaesthesia and Intensive Care Medicine leading to a career in one of these specialities.
 All schemes provide the 6 month attachments for the first 2 years.
 In the third year, a post is provided according to the chosen specialty.